adblockplus/libadblockplus-android/README.md

 #### Background operations

-By default filter engine will do some background operations like subscriptions synchronizations in background shorly after initialized.
+By default filter engine will do some background operations like subscriptions synchronizations in background shortly after initialized.
 If you want to have ad blocking as optional feature, you should consider use `setDisabledByDefault`

 ```